Biases in the Blind Spot: Detecting What LLMs Fail to Mention: Limitations

 \section{Limitations}

-\paragraph{Variation Quality and False Positives.} The quality of detected biases depends on how well the LLM-generated variations isolate the target concept.
-Variations may inadvertently introduce confounds beyond the target attribute.
-We mitigate this with an automated quality check that uses an LLM judge to filter concepts whose variations fail to cleanly isolate the target concept (\cref{appsec:variations-quality}).
-This filter removed $42$\% of candidate concepts, and validation against human annotations shows $80$\% agreement within one rating point.
-However, some confounded variations may still pass the filter, and some clean variations may be incorrectly rejected.
+\paragraph{Variation Quality and Confounders.} Detection depends on how well LLM-generated variations isolate the target concept, and variations may introduce confounds beyond the target attribute.
+We mitigate this with an LLM-judge quality check (\cref{appsec:variations-quality}) that removed $42$\% of candidate concepts and shows $80$\% agreement with human annotations within one rating point, though some confounded variations may still pass and some clean variations may be incorrectly rejected.
+The apparent \emph{direction} of a detected bias can also reflect confounders in the input distribution (e.g., female-coded names correlating with stereotypically gendered occupations).
+Consistency across thousands of inputs, datasets, and model providers makes pure confounding unlikely, and prior interpretability work confirms that demographic representations causally drive similar biases~\citep{llm-fairness-2025}.
+Disentangling the precise causal pathway would require analysis beyond our black-box approach.

 \paragraph{Bias vs.\ Legitimate Factors.} Our pipeline detects unverbalized decision factors, but not all such factors constitute problematic biases.
 Some detected concepts may represent legitimate decision criteria that happen to go unmentioned in the reasoning.
 Distinguishing problematic biases from valid heuristics is left to the user of our pipeline.